Skip to main content

 Local

-"The concept for our charity began in 1986.
+"The concept for the charity began in 1986.
 The local deaf community were frustrated by the lack of support for deaf and hard of hearing people in Bexley.
 They put a case forward to the local authority for a specialist service dedicated to helping people with hearing loss.

 By 1994, Bexley Deaf Group was officially registered as a charity and was commissioned by the local authority to work alongside NHS audiologists based at South East London hospitals to help people to maintain their hearing aids and to distribute batteries.